 - Masking is optional and not required at Camp Kawartha.
-Your child will be responsible for their own masking should they prefer, or you prefer them to mask. - In the case of a severe outbreak of any communicable disease, masking may be implemented by our healthcare team or Public Health.
+Your child will be responsible for their own masking should they prefer, or you prefer them to do so. - In the case of a severe outbreak of any communicable disease, masking may be implemented by the Camp Kawartha healthcare team or Public Health.